 The printed pattern for Dashingly Divided has a page with the two flower diagrams that can be traced onto fabric for needlework.
 Check the website or store to see if new diagrams have been released for future fabric lines with new flowers.

-Check my website or etsy shop for Dashingly Divided!
+Check my website or shopify shop for Dashingly Divided!
 Happy sewing!!

 Designer of colorful florals for Moda fabrics.
 Modern to transitional quilt designer.
 Illustrator, sewist, crafter.